y4v3l4r/TasteBreaker/README.md

 Raw - contains the uploads of mp3 songs of the artists

-This was the project that inspired me to want to pursure UI design.
+This was the project that inspired me to want to pursure UI design and software engineering.
 Thank you for reading this far!